Not In Workforce,

 It is the logic of money that has created the utterly unsustainable and growth-hungry global society that exists today.
 To get our globalised economy to respect natural limits, we must set limits to what can be exchanged.
 Unfortunately, it seems increasingly probable that we shall have to experience something closer to disaster – such as a semi-global harvest failure – before we are prepared to seriously question how money and markets are currently designed...

 This dependence of technology on global social relations is not just a matter of money.
 In quite a physical sense, the viability of the steam engine relied on the flows of human labour energy and other resources that had been invested in cotton fibre from South Carolina, in the US, coal from Wales and iron from Sweden.
 Modern technology, then, is a product of the metabolism of world society, not simply the result of uncovering “facts” of nature.
+I would argue that the way we take conventional “all-purpose” money for granted is the main reason why we have not understood how advanced technologies are dependent on the appropriation of labour and resources from elsewhere.
+In making it possible to exchange almost anything – human time, gadgets, ecosystems, whatever – for anything else on the market, people are constantly looking for the best deals, which ultimately means promoting the lowest wages and the cheapest resources in the global South.

 https://theconversation.com/a-globalised-solar-powered-future-is-wholly-unrealistic-and-our-economy-is-the-reason-why-118927